A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Numerical Results

-$Q_k$ is defined in \eqref{eq:6} and $k \sim \text{Uniform}([m])$.
-To quantify the estimation performance, we use again the recovery rate\footnote{In~\cite{chen2018projected}, the \emph{misclassification rate} is used to quantify the estimation performance, which is equal to 1- Recovery Rate.} defined in~\eqref{eq:recovery_rate}.
+with $q \in (0,1]$ being the non-corruption rate, $Q_k$ being defined in \eqref{eq:6}, and $k \sim \text{Uniform}([m])$ being uniformly distributed on $[m]$.
+To quantify the estimation performance, we again use the recovery rate\footnote{In~\cite{chen2018projected}, the \emph{misclassification rate} is used to quantify the estimation performance, which is equal to $1 - \mbox{Recovery Rate}$.} defined in~\eqref{eq:recovery_rate}.